Fulvous wren

 The fulvous wren (Cinnycerthia fulva) is a species of bird in the family Troglodytidae.
 It is found in Bolivia and Peru.

 Taxonomy and systematics

-The fulvous wren was formerly considered a subspecies of Cinnycerthia peruana, which at that time was called sepia-brown wren and is now called Peruvian wren.
+The fulvous wren was formerly considered a subspecies of Cinnycerthia peruana, which at that time was called the sepia-brown wren and is now called the Peruvian wren.
 Fulvous wren, Peruvian wren, and what is now called sepia-brown wren (C. olivascens) form a superspecies.

 The fulvous wren has three subspecies, the nominate Cinnycerthia fulva fulva, C. f. fitzpatricki, and C. f. gravesi.